Sayiqajabeen/Build-Agentic-AI-With-Langgraph/README.md

 # Build-Agentic-AI-with-Langgraph
 Created three tools arxiv, wikipedia, and tavily.
 Combining all three tools in list &amp; Integrating the LLM.
-Execute the LLM with tools.AI Assistant can create entrie application in Langraph.Langgraph do specific tasks like search, summarize, and generate text.
+Execute the LLM with tools.AI Assistant can create entire application in Langraph.Langgraph do specific tasks like search, summarize, and generate text.
 # Chatbot with Multiple Tool Integrations

 ## 📖 Overview